 The 16 year old car I’ve been sharing with my son has had it… its very latest expression of resistance being the driver’s side door, which only closes after a 5 part dance of pray, jiggle, shake, pull, and slam.
 This, on top of the finicky gas reader, the loud whistle just slightly different from the one we’re used to, and the crackled melting seats.
 The time to let go is now–yesterday actually–but I’ve been hesitating.

 For most of my childhood, my grandfather owned an auto body shop.
-Occasionally, we’d drive up to see him at work… a mostly frustrating visit for a child outside of going to a restaurant at some point during the day, because there just weren’t many places safe to play.
+Occasionally, we’d drive up to see him work… a mostly frustrating visit for a child outside of going to a restaurant at some point during the day, because there just weren’t many safe places to play.
 There were, however, interesting things about: typewriters, rolling stools, and calculators which made receipts.

-Once, he tried to talk me into turning an airboat–the kind that glide through the Everglades–into a houseboat.
+Once, he tried to talk me into turning an air boat–the kind that glide through the Everglades–into a houseboat!

-It was just the sort of project to lodge in his mind as a next big thing, alongside hydroponics gardening and online stock trading– things which for months or years he would beat the drum about, hoping someone in the family would seize and run with his idea.
+It was just the sort of project to lodge in his mind as a next big thing, alongside hydroponics gardening and online stock trading– things which for months or years he would beat the drum about, hoping someone in the family would seize and run with the idea.